loopbackio/loopback.io/pages/en/lb3/Connector-hooks.md

 - `req` is the request object being passed to [request](https://github.com/request/request) module.
 - `res` is the response object received from [request](https://github.com/request/request) module.

-Connector hooks gives you access to the Loopback context object, `ctx`, that contains information that won’t make it to the end of your method.
+Connector hooks give you access to the Loopback context object, `ctx`, that contains information that won’t make it to the end of your method.
 Typically, at the end of a call you get the body of the response, so the headers are only available in the `ctx` object.

 You have to use the connector hook during application boot; for example: